camunda/camunda-docs-manual/site/src/documents/api-references/bpmn20/50-custom-extensions/10-camunda-elements.html.md

   </tr>
     <td></td>
     <td colspan="2">
-      If the <code>resource</code> attribute is used no source code text content is allowed
+      If the <code>resource</code> attribute is used, no source code text content is allowed
     </td>
   <tr>
   </tr>